US heat wave just warming up for long and scorching weekend

 The heat index, which is what the temperature feels like, should hit 110 (43.3 Celsius) in Washington, D.C., on Saturday and 109 (42.8 Celsius) in Chicago and Detroit on Friday, said Jeff Masters, meteorology director of Weather Underground.
 Wednesday marked Washington’s seventh straight day with temperatures of at least 90 degrees (32.2 Celsius), and that streak was expected to last for another five days.

-An experimental weather service forecast projects that 40 local records will be broken on Thursday in Texas, Oklahoma and a large swath of the East Coast.
-Friday could see another 53 records broken in Texas and throughout the East and Midwest.
+An experimental weather service forecast projects that nearly 100 local records will be broken Thursday and Friday in Texas, Oklahoma, parts of the Midwest and a large swath of the East Coast.
 On Saturday, 101 records could fall in an area stretching from Texas to Iowa and east to Maine and Florida, according to projections.

-“There is relief in sight,” Carbin said, but that’s not till Monday or Tuesday.

 “We have a couple of big fans.
 We have ceiling fans,” Knight, 63, said Wednesday while enjoying temperatures in the mid-80s (about 29 degrees Celsius) from her front porch.
 “I keep lemonade and gallons of frozen water in the refrigerator.
 At night, we’re in the house.”